 When you imagine a fan, you might be thinking of a desk fan or perhaps a ceiling fan.
 These days, there are many more types on the market, and it’s all about choosing the one that best fits your current needs.

-Let’s start with something you may not be familiar with: an evaporative cooler.
+Let’s start with something you may not be familiar with: evaporative coolers.
 The name sounds like something from a sci-fi novel, but it’s actually a fantastic addition to any home.
 They’re an inexpensive option that brings great levels of comfort.

 Also known as swamp coolers, they’re a cost-effective and healthy alternative—or addition—to air conditioning systems.
 So how do they work?
 They essentially draw in the warm air that surrounds you, filter it through water-moistened pads, and cool it before returning it to you.
 They can cool air by up to 20 degrees.